 Early in the Melliferopolis project, the idea of creating a hive that can be a comfortable home for bees and as well serve human city inhabitants, led to the design of the Hexa-Hive.
 The Hexa-Hive was proposed as a possible alternative for city beekeeping that can also facilitate encounters between bees and humans.
 The shape of the hive is hexagonal, and the boxes can be used as hives for bees or as seats for human visitors.
 This double function invites humans to enter the apiary and engage with these animals from seats positioned close to the hives.

-The Hexa-Hive is work in progress and has undergone many changes since its prototype was built in 2012. (link to photographic documentation at HEXA-HIVES – History of HH).
+The Hexa-Hive is work in progress and has undergone many changes since its prototype was built in 2012.
 After installing Hexa-Hive Villages, the addition of an airstrip with specific pollinator friendly vegetation was created.
-Lately, the aspect of community and a distributed Hexa-Hive Village has begun to take shape.
+Lately, the aspect of community and a Distributed Hexa-Hive Village has begun to take shape.

 With the invention of the Langstroth hive in the mid-19th century, beekeeping has been revolutionised.
 This so-called modern hive introduces a frame system that allows the beekeeper to access and manage the hive without destroying the bees’ construction of wax and the nest.
 The system has considerable advantages and is the most common hive used today, alongside top bar hives and some other more adventurous shapes.